A Basic Review of Dietary Minerals and A List of Food Sources

 Small amounts of fluoride strengthen the bones, harden the teeth, build immunity to infections.
 In concentrated amounts, however, fluoride is toxic to the body and should never be consumed in supplement form.
 There are many health experts who believe it should not be put in municipal drinking water for this reason.

-The Recommended Daily Allowance (RDA) for fluoride is 4 mg a day for adults, but can be lower or higher depending on one's age and gender.
+The Recommended Dietary Allowance (RDA) for fluoride is 4 mg a day for adults, but can be lower or higher depending on one's age and gender.

 Sources: blue-green algae, garlic, lemons, limes, radish sprouts, rye sprouts, and seaweeds.